-Exploring Careers in Global Security is a collaborative series developed by the Center for Careers and Internships and Middlebury in DC with content contribution from members of the Middlebury Professional Network and Middlebury students.
+Exploring Careers in International Development is a collaborative series developed by the Center for Careers and Internships and Middlebury in DC with content contribution from members of the Middlebury Professional Network and Middlebury students.

 In the field of international or global development, professionals work to address the inequalities and alleviation of poverty while improving access to health, education and economic opportunities.
 The field is quite multidisciplinary and encourages practitioners from varied sectors like intergovernmental agencies, nongovernmental organizations/NGOs, development consulting firms, foundations, policy institutes and academia.
 This series will highlight alumni practitioners from a diverse array of careers offering their perspectives within the field, the challenges they face, and entry points for prospective roles and opportunities.